 Be sure to check out our new sister-site, Airline-Pet-Policies.com, for information about flying with your cat, dog, or other pet.

 You'll be allowed to bring two items with you as carry-on: a regular piece of carry-on baggage, plus one "personal item" such as a purse or briefcase.

 Maximum dimensions are 25x43x61cm (10 x 17 x 24 in).
 No weight limit is specified in their policies, however you'll have to be able to carry and stow your baggage with you, usually below the seat in front of you.
 Only lighter and smaller bags will be able to fit into the overhead compartments.+ Show Full Policy

 With Alaska Airlines, you are permitted one carry-on bag plus one personal item free of charge.
-Additional carry-on items will be charged a $25 fee.
+Additional carry-on items will need to be gate checked for a $25 fee.

 Maximum dimensions, including wheels and handles, for your carry-on bag are as follows:

 Length - 24" (61cm)